krischerven/scarlatti/scarlatti-vs-lollypop.md

 - Added a separate artist track view
 - Added a search synonym feature, allowing mapping of search terms to related search terms
 - Added a search typo feature, which works like search synonyms but disregards the original word
-- Added an option to disable displaying the current track on startup
+- Added an option to enable displaying the current track on startup (now disabled by default)

 # Major bugfixes missing in Lollypop
 - Fixed missing search results